 The so-called recency effect refers to the impression people have of recent events and the final judgment they make based on that impression.

 However, in the month leading up to the end of the year, he suddenly performed very well.
 Because of this good performance, people from other departments, who were unaware of the specific matters in our department, used the last month as the most important reference for the annual evaluation.
 In this case, he was rated as excellent.
-Ultimately, the department leader had to acknowledge his presence and accept the evaluation department's recognition of him, meaning that all his previous poor performances could be overlooked.
+Ultimately, the department leader had to acknowledge his presence and accept the evaluation department's recognition of him, meaning that all his previous poor performances could be disregarded.

 In this situation, the employee who usually performed excellently had to return home to deal with family emergencies.
 When he came back, he was deducted 30 points for the 7 days of leave, suddenly becoming a laggard.
 Given his previous good reputation, he was not rated the worst, but that was all.